sebastian-plata/jsmastery_project-1/README.md

 One thing that has caugth my attention throught out the project is that, in React, each component has its own media queries and that those have varying max-width.
 It is interesting to me to work media queries independently because until now it used to get kinda hectic when you wanted to modify an element or group of elements.
 I believe it mostly has to do with the structure that working with React provides, but I like it better than working with "vanilla" HTML, CSS.

-Looking forward for the next project.
+Looking forward to the next project.
 This one is ended and it has been a great experience.
 I feel my understanding of React has grown stronger and Im very confident in my ability to develop a website with it.

 **Time-stamp: 3:17:00**